 You’re stuck at home and have already scrolled through all of Netflix and you don’t want to dish out the extra cash to stream more entertainment.
 That’s OK.
 You don’t need to.
 With just your computer, there are plenty of free sites where you can legally stream more things to watch.
 Take the time to introduce your kids to some of the old favorites or step out of your own comfort zone and watch something different.

 Think of this like a regular station where everything is on a schedule.
 Scroll through Pluto TV to watch free movies and television on demand.
 On the left you can choose to binge certain shows such as “COPS,” “The Hills,” or “RuPaul’s Drag Race” or find shows under such categories as tech geek or kids.

-All free, all the time on Tubi, where the kids can watch “Ella Enchanted,” “Rugrats the Movie,” and “All Dogs Go to Heaven” (we won’t tell if you watch, too).
-After the kids go to bed, you can watch horror flicks like “Annabelle,” and “Wolves,” or watch some cutthroat cooking competitions like “Hell’s Kitchen.”
+All free, all the time on Tubi, where the kids can watch “LEGO Ninjago,” “Rugrats Go Wild” and “Annie” (we won’t tell if you watch, too).
 The wee little ones even have their own preschool section.
-Go back in time to watch “Father Knows Best,” “The Commish,” “Groucho Marx,” “The Weird Al Show,” or the family favorite “The Donna Reed Show.”
+After the kids go to bed, you can watch horror flicks like “Pet Sematary” and “Nightmare on Elm Street,” or watch some cutthroat cooking competitions like “Hell’s Kitchen.”
+Go back in time to watch “Father Knows Best,” “The Commish,” “Groucho Marx,” “The Weird Al Show” or the family favorite “The Donna Reed Show.”
 My favorite part is the “Not on Netflix” section.